SLEEP APNEA THERAPY - GLASTONBURY, CT

 Can Lifestyle Changes Help to Address Sleep Apnea?

 For many people, lifestyle changes can do much to lessen the severity of sleep apnea.
 For example, losing some weight or sleeping on your side instead of on your back may help you breathe easier.
 Not drinking alcohol in the last few hours before bedtime may also help.

 Keep in mind, however, that in many cases, lifestyle changes cannot totally eliminate sleep apnea.
 If you suffer from this condition, your best course of action is to seek help from a qualified sleep doctor, such as Dr. Hollinger.

 Does My Dental Insurance Cover Oral Appliance Therapy?

 Because oral appliance therapy is used to treat a medical condition, dental insurance does not usually cover it.
 However, many medical insurance plans provide coverage for oral appliance therapy.
 Our team will help you to determine how your policy applies to your treatment and file your claims for you.

 Come See Us

-If you believe that you may have sleep apnea, or if you have already been diagnosed with it, we can provide a proven treatment to help you overcome it.
-From the first night, your health and your quality of life will begin to improve, and you’ll finally be able to enjoy your days without exhaustion weighing you down.
+Are you ready to get the rejuvenating rest you deserve?
+We can provide proven sleep apnea therapy to help you.
+Beginning with the first night you wear your oral appliance, your health and your quality of life will begin to improve, and you’ll finally be able to enjoy your days without exhaustion weighing you down.